johnsonc/hnwatch/readme.md

 SQLite 3 is used to store fetched stories.
 You will never get the same story for the same term twice.

-Program runs in for cycle with pause between cycles, default pause is 30 minutes according to HN robots.txt.
+Program uses never-ending for{} cycle with pause between cycles, default pause is 30 minutes according to HN robots.txt.
 Please don't abuse HN :)

 ### Build